Tim Lawrence’s Technical Program Management Portfolio

 Over the course of 7 months, I directed and managed the project work to ensure that all milestones were met and that the project was successfully completed and closed before the final exit dates of the affected employees.

-Much of the knowledge captured during this knowledge transfer process was used to create the 5 week long developer boot camp for entry level software engineers hired to replace those that had exited the company.
+Much of the knowledge captured during this knowledge transfer process was used to create the 5 week long developer boot camp to quickly on-board and up-skill 30 entry-level developers reducing time-to-first commit from 18 days to 12 days (33% faster).